 4. Rely on Up-to-Date Accounting Tools

 No doubt, manual bookkeeping takes a lot of time and effort when performing the audit.
-Hence, it is recommended to use accounting tools that are up-to-date and accurate.
+Hence, it is recommended to use accounting softwares that are up-to-date and accurate.

 5. Thoroughly Prepare the Documentation